mapprotocol/map-protocol-website/src/article/en/whitepaper.md

 # Conclusion

-MAP Protocol is a Bitcoin layer-2 as well as a peer-to-peer omnichain network built upon light clients and ZK technology,  focused on cross-chain interoperability.
+MAP Protocol is a peer-to-peer omnichain infrastructure built upon light clients and ZK technology,  focused on cross-chain interoperability.
 It provides the essential omnichain infrastructure for achieving interoperability among blockchain-based assets, storage, and computing across EVM and non-EVM chains.

 As an omnichain infrastructure, MAP Protocol does not rely on any trusted third party for cross-chain communication.
 The only trust is put in the code, which leverages the self-verifying nature of light clients to ensure cross-chain interaction in a completely peer-to-peer manner.
 When a cross-chain request occurs on the source chain, it is transmitted to the target chain via an off-chain role.
 Then, the light client deployed on the source chain will verify the validity of the cross-chain request sent by the off-chain role in a peer-to-peer manner.